numaan0/music-player-backend/README.md

  This will be the backend for music player based on React

 Build Docker Image:
-docker build -t numannayeem07/backend-music-app-v1 .
+docker build -t numannayeem07/backend-music-app-v1 .    //don't forget to add full stop at the end as added here

 Push Image to Hub: